 How to Choose a VPN for Amazon Fire TV

 It’s important to choose the right kind of VPN for Amazon Fire TV.
-The top criteria is confirming that it supports the Amazon Fire TV platform.
+The top criteria are confirming that it supports the Amazon Fire TV platform.
 Without this support, a user would not be able to use the VPN on their Fire TV.
 Most VPN services advertise the specific platforms that they support, and if it’s not readily available information, the website’s FAQ or support section should have the answer.
 It’s not as commonly supported as other devices, but there are a few VPN services out there that make sure Amazon Fire TV is included on their list.
 If a VPN service supports router-level VPN configuration, then any Fire that operates on that network would also be protected.

 Look at the available data per month.
 Streaming video takes up a lot of data, so it’s important to not be left without when it’s needed.
 Unlimited data services are the best option for this device, as the user never needs to worry about watching too many online videos during the month.
-The last thing someone wants is for the VPN to give out in the middle of movie night, after all.
+The last thing someone wants is for the VPN to give out in the middle of the movie night, after all.
 If the user’s Internet Service Provider supports data meters, then they may be able to review their average usage per month to determine how much data they need.

 Review the VPN protocols and encryption features.
 The Encryption should be the strongest available to make it nearly impossible for anyone to access browsing data, even the most dedicated hackers.
-Several VPN protocols are available and each has their own pros and cons.
+Several VPN protocols are available and each has its own pros and cons.
 Power users will appreciate being able to choose between the options to find the one that best fits their needs.

 Consider the price.
-Free VPNs are available but their features, support and data caps are often limited.
+Free VPNs are available but their features, support, and data caps are often limited.
 They also make it hard to use a lot of devices through the same account.
 Paid VPN services come with more features, additional data and often fast customer support.
 If someone isn’t sure about paying for a premium VPN, they usually have the option of a free trial period or a risk-free money-back guarantee.
 Trying before they buy is a good way to ensure that the features and performance actually meet the person’s needs.

 Read over user reviews from multiple sources to see whether the advertised service actually lives up to its promises.
 Ignore reviews that appear to be paid or otherwise seem inauthentic.
 There are many sources for VPN reviews on the Internet, so it shouldn’t be hard to find out whether a service is worth it for an Amazon Fire TV.
 If there are a lot of negative reviews but the person is still interested in the service, read the bad feedback and determine whether those drawbacks would lead to quality of life issues during their usage.
 What’s annoying to one person may be just fine to another.

-The Amazon Fire TV is a great way to watch online video and streams.
+Amazon Fire TV is a great way to watch online video and streams.
 When it gets paired up with a VPN, it becomes even more powerful.